vmvangils/WPM-test/README.md

 **API Setup:**
   - Open Postman and import the API collection
+  - Download the code from https://github.com/vmvangils/Random_Word_Generator
   - Set up your API key as an environment variable in Postman
   - Start the API container using Docker

-3. **Project Setup:**
+**Project Setup:**
   - Clone the repository
   - Navigate to the project directory
   - Run the installation commands for both backend and frontend

 ## How to run the project?